valeYordanov/Booklibry/README.md

 Technical Details:

-For the project I used Html & Css almost 80% of the whole project.For the backend I use Firebase realtime database
+For the project I used HTML & CSS,Express,MongoDB,for the file storing I am using AWS S3

+---FOR TESTING YOU CAN USE FOLLOWING CREDENTIALS!

+1. EMAIL : admin@abv.bg
+   PASSWORD: 12345678

+2. EMAIL : admin2@abv.bg
+   PASSWORD: 12345678

 Here are some pictures!: